google/purr/README.md

 ### Dependencies

-`purr` currently only functions on an x86-64 Ubuntu Linux on a zsh terminal.
-It comes bundled with `fzf` to ensure full feature compatibility.
+`purr` currently functions on Ubuntu Linux and Mac on zsh.
+It will attempt to source an `fzf` version locally if possible, but requires version `0.40.0` or higher.

-If you are attempting to run on a non-x86-64 or non-Ubuntu machine, replacing the bundled `fzf` binary with a system-compatible binary may work.
+If you do not have `fzf` `0.40.0` or higher locally, `purr` will use bundled `fzf` versions for `linux_x86_64`, `darwin_arm64` or `darwin_amd64` if applicable.
+If you have a different operating system, you need to download a `0.40.0` or higher `fzf` binary manually.

-Support for Mac or Windows may be provided in future, but is not a current priority.
+Support for Windows may be provided in future, but is not a current priority.

 ### Installation
 1. Clone the repo